 - 5. The expression 'working day' shall exclude weekends, public holidays, or any other day when the University Offices are closed. - 6.
-If at any time during the Formal or Appeal Stage of this Grievance Procedure the aggrieved officer considers that any aspect of the process is subject to unreasonable delay, he or she may make a complaint in writing:- - (a) at the Formal Stage, to the Director of the Human Resources Division or, if he or she is the Responsible Person, the Chair of the Human Resources Committee, and who shall investigate the alleged delay and respond in writing within five working days of receipt of the complaint.
+If at any time during the Formal or Appeal Stage of this Grievance Procedure the aggrieved officer considers that any aspect of the process is subject to unreasonable delay, he or she may make a complaint in writing: - (a) at the Formal Stage, to the Director of the Human Resources Division or, if he or she is the Responsible Person, the Chair of the Human Resources Committee, and - (b) at the Appeal Stage, to the Chair of the Human Resources Committee who shall investigate the alleged delay and respond in writing within five working days of receipt of the complaint.
 In exceptional circumstances where a complaint has been received, the person to whom the complaint is made may determine that another officer shall act as the Responsible Person or that an officer appointed to inquire into a grievance at the Appeal Stage shall be removed or replaced.